EuroPython/website/data/faq.md

 ## **Q. What support do you give to speakers?**
 A. If accepted, speakers are eligible for a free conference ticket.
 Workshop & tutorial organisers are eligible for a free combined ticket.
 In addition, speakers are encouraged to apply for additional [Financial Aid](https://ep2022.europython.eu/finaid), should there be a need.

 We give support to first-time speakers and actively encourage, accommodate and welcome the participation of those from under-represented groups in tech.
-For example, our [Speaker Mentorship Programme](https://ep2022.europython.eu/mentorship) a matched 15 mentees with mentors.
+For example, our [Speaker Mentorship Programme](https://ep2022.europython.eu/mentorship) matched 15 mentees with mentors.
 Check out the [AMA session](https://www.youtube.com/watch?v=18donGcl0Jg) as part of the Mentorship Programme.

 Email us at ([program@europython.eu](mailto:program@europython.eu) to tell us what other broader speaker support you might need!